Internal Wire Split Keyboard

 3D printing

-Print the parts and check dimensions, strength, and fit.
+Print the keyboard case parts and check dimensions, strength, and fit.
 Printing takes time, and failed prints or unsatisfying shapes make this one of the hardest steps.

 06